FAQs

 Yes!
 The program has two tracks for admission in the program – a 21-month track and a 33- month track.
 Both matriculate in the fall semester.
 The 33-month track is designed for students to devote 2 to 2.5 days per week to the genetic counseling program.
 The 21-month program is designed as a full-time program, and students are expected to devote 5 days per week to the genetic counseling program.
 The 33-month track is specifically designed to accommodate a part-time training environment for students who may need to work more hours per week outside of school, may have family or childcare obligations, or may have a disability that would make attending class or participating in clinical rotations 5 days per week challenging.

 PPossibly.
 While every student at CWRU has a guaranteed summer placement at one of our fieldwork training sites, some students prefer to complete their summer rotation at a different location – close to family, friends, or in a city where they anticipate employment in the future.
-We do not guarantee summer placements in other locations, but our clinical rotation coordinator will work with you to secure these placements, if interested.
+We do not guarantee summer placements in other locations, but our clinical rotation coordinator will work to secure these placements, if interested.

 The National Society of Genetic Counselors website is an excellent resource and contains videos of master genetic counseling sessions to learn more about the profession.
 There are also other webinars hosted by NSGC periodically throughout the year that are free to register for.
 You may also wish to contact practicing genetic counselors in your area to learn more about the profession and inquire about opportunities they may offer prospective students.
 One source for finding practicing genetic counselors in your area is through the "Find a Genetic Counselor" page on the NSGC website.